 The second you notice your tub drain is clogged, you’ll want to take steps to fix it.
 Not sure how to fix a clogged shower drain?
 You’re in the right place.
 This blog walks you through what you should do if you are experiencing a clogged shower drain.
 Our goal is to help you resolve it yourself if possible before requiring drain cleaning service.

 There are several reasons your shower may not be draining.
-Most likely it is because there is a clog in the plumbing that is holding up the water.
-The clog can be caused by a blockage in the drain located near the drain opening, farther down in the plumbing system, or at the end of the plumbing system near the main line or septic.
+Most likely it is because there is a clog in the local plumbing that is holding up the water.
+The clog can be caused by a blockage in the drain located near the drain opening, and a common culprit is hair.
+That said, the shower clog might be as a result of something farther down in the plumbing system in the main line or septic.

 Identifying the primary cause of the clog will help you with your solution.
 For example, if you find that your roots have broken through and split your pipe, then pouring cleaning solution down your drain won’t solve the problem and you’ll continue to have a shower backup.